 In Our Kirkland, select the type of project from the drop down list, and detail your suggestion in the comment box.
 This is also where you can upload photos or files.

 If you would like to submit anonymously, this step is not required and you will not receive a reply from the City.

 For more information, visit the Neighborhood Safety Program website.
 That program awards up to $50,000 for project ideas that improve neighborhood safety.
 These suggestions can also become candidates for inclusion in the Citywide Capital Improvement Program.

 The City prepares a six year Capital Improvement Program (CIP) which plans for the improvements and maintenance of the City's water, sewer, and surface water utilities and transportation systems including streets, sidewalks, and intersections.
 The CIP document specifies project details, estimated costs, funding sources and timelines.
 Projects are prioritized based upon the CIP prioritization process and available funding.
 The City Council reviews, updates, and adopts the CIP every two years.

-You can see all the projects currently in planning, design, or construction on the CIP Interactive Map.
+You can see all the projects currently in planning, design, or construction on the CIP Interactive Map (new map coming soon!).